-For property development segment, revenue from two (31.1.2019: two) customers represent approximately RM13.98 million (31.1.2019: RM21.25 million) of the Group's total revenue.
+For property development segment, revenue from three (2020: two) customers represent approximately RM11.21 million (2020: RM13.98 million) of the Group's total revenue.

-For construction segment, revenue from two (31.1.2019: one) customers represent approximately RM12.27 million (31.1.2019: RM26.23 million) of the Group's total revenue.
+For construction segment, revenue from two (2020: two) customers represent approximately RM15.12 million (2020: RM12.27 million) of the Group's total revenue.

-37. SIGNIFICANT EVENTS DURING THE FINANCIAL PERIOD
+36. SIGNIFICANT EVENTS DURING THE FINANCIAL YEAR

-Coronavirus outbreak
+(a) Coronavirus outbreak

 On 11 March 2020, the World Health Organisation declared the Coronavirus ("Covid-19") outbreak as a pandemic in recognition of its rapid spread across the globe.
-On 16 March 2020, the Malaysian Government has imposed the Movement Control Order ("MCO") starting from 18 March 2020 to curb the spread of the Covid-19 outbreak in Malaysia.
-The Covid-19 outbreak also resulted in travel restriction, lockdown and other precautionary measures imposed in various countries.
-The emergence of the Covid-19 outbreak since early 2020 has brought significant economic uncertainties to Malaysia and markets in the Company operate.
+Since 18 March 2020, the Malaysian Government has been imposing a series of movement control orders ("MCOs"), which is still on-going as at the date of this report, in attempts to curb the spread of the Covid-19 outbreak in Malaysia.
+The Covid-19 outbreak had also resulted in travel restrictions, lock-downs and other precautionary measures imposed in many countries across the world.

-The Group and the Company have performed an assessment of the overall impact of the situation on the Group's and the Company's operations, including the recoverability of the carrying amount of assets and measurements of assets and liabilities and concluded that there is no material adverse effects on the financial statements for the financial period ended 31 March 2020.
+The emergence of the Covid-19 outbreak has brought significant economic uncertainties to Malaysia where the Group primarily operates.
+The Group continuously assesses the overall impact of the situation on the Group's operations, including the recoverability of the carrying value of assets and measurements of assets and liabilities.

-The Group continues to actively pursue new opportunities in property investment and its project developments.
-The Group and the Company will continue to focus on cost optimisation efforts to ensure the Group and the Company remain competitive in a challenging post -MCO business environment and endeavor to deliver sustainable growth in the long term.
+Notwithstanding the difficult and disruptive MCO environment, the Group continues to actively pursue new opportunities to develop, both, new and existing businesses, seeking out new partners and investors, as well as striving to implement cost optimisation efforts to ensure that the Group remains competitive in, what is expected to be, a challenging post-MCO business environment and endeavour to deliver sustainable growth in the long term.